 - were receiving CP immediately before 1 July 2009 and continue to be qualified from 1 July 2009 because of a saving provision, OR

-- whose CP was cancelled on or after 1 July 2008 and before 1 July 2010, and who are eligible to claimed and qualify under the pre 1 July 2009 qualification provisions if they claim BEFORE 1 July 2010.
+- whose CP was cancelled on or after 1 July 2008 and before 1 July 2010, and who were eligible to claim and qualify under the pre 1 July 2009 qualification provisions if they claimed BEFORE 1 July 2010.

-Act reference: SSAct Schedule 1A clause 140 Person whose carer payment was cancelled on or after 1 July 2008 and before 1 July 2010, Schedule 1A clause 141 Saving-profoundly disabled child and disabled child
+Act reference: SSAct Schedule 1A clause 140 Person whose CP was cancelled on or after 1 July 2008 and before 1 July 2010, Schedule 1A clause 141 Saving-profoundly disabled child and disabled child

 For the purposes of CP, 2 or more disabled children are 2 or more children who require a level of care that is AT LEAST equivalent to the level of care required by a child with a profound disability (1.1.C.146) when qualifying is determined by meeting 3 criteria from the 7 that relate primarily to physical disabilities.

 Note: The care needs of 2 children cannot be combined to satisfy the severe intellectual, psychiatric and/or behavioural disabilities and conditions criteria.